Professional Development Opportunity Detail Page

 * The chemistry Modeling Workshop is for high school chemistry teachers.

-A biology workshop on models and modeling in the 4 core ideas of NGSS: molecules to organisms, ecosystems, heredity and biological evolution, will be held concurrently, led by Sue Johnson, Graduate School of Education at UC Santa Barbara.
+A biology workshop on models and modeling in the 4 core ideas of NGSS: molecules to organisms, ecosystems, heredity and biological evolution, will be held concurrently.
 It will include lessons from AMTA and MUSE (Modeling for Understanding in Science Education - University of Wisconsin, Madison).
 MUSE developed, tested, and conducted research on modeling lessons in high school biology and physical science.
 Read Chapter 12 of How Students Learn: Science in the Classroom to see how students learned science content by developing models to explain natural phenomena.

 MUSE is described at http://www.wcer.wisc.edu/ncisla/muse/.
 Click on "Modeling for Understanding in Science Education" in the lower left-hand corner.
 Sample MUSE modules can be freely downloaded there.